This post may contain affiliate links. Read our full disclosure policy.

 Oh no, you say!
 Halloween games for school parties are needed!

-You can check out some of our favorite games for the classroom, but sometimes you need something else.
+You can check out some of my favorite games for the classroom, but sometimes you need something else.

 Something that they can do from their seats...